AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-email-endpoints.md

 ---
 title: Configuring email endpoints
 description: Learn how to configure email endpoints.
-Email endpoints enable you to invoke a service by sending one or more documents (as email attachments) to a specified email account.
+Email endpoints enable you to invoke a service by sending one or more documents to a specified email account.
 uuid: d47bb45b-0e0e-43ca-9e25-e347d0e60206
 contentOwner: admin
 content-type: reference